-In early 1996, writing duo Gregg Chabot and Kevin Peterka combined the majestic creatures with a post-apocalyptic scenario, in a project titled Reign of Fire.
-Although this first draft would later evolve upon acquisition by Spyglass pictures, the core concept remained the same: what fundamentally breathed life into the film was the desire to create the ultimate cinematic Dragons.
-Fast, lethal — and first of all incredibly organic and real Monsters.
-“There was [an] agreement between Roger Birnbaum, my producer, and me,” said Rob Bowman, director of the film, “that ‘let’s not set up to do this if we don’t make a new benchmark for Dragons’, and I was gonna make sure they were going to be as realistic as I could make them.”
-The duty to give life to about 130 shots of the fire-breathing Reptiles was given to The Secret Lab, Disney’s in-house visual effects company — which was disbanded shortly after production of Reign of Fire was completed.
+In early 1996, writing duo Gregg Chabot and Kevin Peterka conceived a post-apocalyptic story depicting the last stand of humanity against monstrous dragons; aptly titled Reign of Fire, the script would have to wait several years before becoming a motion picture.
+Although this first draft would later evolve upon acquisition by Spyglass pictures, the driving force behind the project remained consistently the same: the desire to create the ultimate cinematic dragons.
+Fast, lethal — and first of all incredibly organic and real monsters.
+“There was [an] agreement between Roger Birnbaum, my producer, and me,” said Rob Bowman, director of the film, “that ‘let’s not set up to do this if we don’t make a new benchmark for dragons’, and I was gonna make sure they were going to be as realistic as I could make them.”
+The duty to give life to about 130 shots of the fire-breathing reptiles was given to The Secret Lab, Disney’s in-house visual effects company — which was disbanded shortly after production of Reign of Fire was completed.

 The original script proved to be too expensive to be brought to the screen, and as such underwent major modifications during pre-production — some of which even during production.
 This was due to a threatened writer’s strike, which not only shortened the pre-production phase — but also significantly affected the creature design process.
 Instead of the usual progression from conceptual designs, to maquettes, to finished models, the design team approached the designs on all three fronts contemporaneously.
 “We didn’t have enough time for the classic pipeline,” said Richard Hoover, one of the visual effects supervisors of The Secret Lab. “so we went at everything at the same time.
 Rob brought in outside storyboard artists — Matt Codd was the lead artist for that group, doing a lot of conceptual art and design work — as well as some physical sculptors, under Miles Teves, who were working in clay, just sculpting ideas.
 Simultaneously, we had our own digital sculptors and 3D modelers working on designs and building the digital model, with Mike Meaker and Allen Battino from our art department producing extensive concept art.
 It was a creative workshop where everyone looked at what everyone else was doing — the modelers looked at what the 3D sculptors were doing, the 3D sculptors looked at what the artists were doing, and it went around and around until we finally got something Rob was happy with.
 Because we had to go to CG right away, we debated whether it was really necessary to do physical models; but I felt that having something tactile that everyone could see and touch, from executives on down to the artists, was important.
 In the end, once the physical sculpture was approved, we scanned that in and manipulated our CG models to match.”